Skip to content

 A World Without Style

-Imagine you have a web page written in XHTML with your main heading inside a <h1> element and a few paragraphs in <p> elements.
+Imagine you have a web page written in HTML with your main heading inside a <h1> element and a few paragraphs in <p> elements.
 Without any CSS, most web browsers will render your page in a plain black text, with your <h1> in a large, bold font.
 Your paragraphs will fill the entire width of the browser, resulting in impossible-to-read line lengths (the human eye prefers only around 12 words per line).
 To put it bluntly; your pages will look horrible.

 CSS To The Rescue